Maximize your Home Remodel Budget

 5. Don't over-improve for your location

 Make sure the improvements you make are consistent with other homes in your neighborhood.
-If your house is the most expensive one on the block, it will be difficult to resell.
+If your house is the most expensive one on the block, it'll be difficult to resell.

 On the other hand, if adding another bathroom or creating an open floor plan will help a house meet buyers' expectations in your neighborhood, you can expect a good return in the form of a higher sale price.